Are you managing funded research projects that may be affected by COVID-19? Research Services has compiled information to assist you below.

 ECU is committed to undertaking high-quality research which has strong social, economic, environmental and cultural impact.

 To monitor achievement of these goals, research performance data are collected and collated for internal and external reporting purposes, for example HERDC and ERA.

-The Office of Research and Innovation’s Commercialisation team assists researchers to assess their inventions for commercial potential, providing guidance on intellectual property protection and the process of translating a research outcome into a marketable product or service.
+Research Services' assists researchers to assess their inventions for commercial potential, providing guidance on intellectual property protection and the process of translating a research outcome into a marketable product or service.